Benefit denials and appeals

-- What you are appealing (the reason you were denied/disqualified)
+- What decision you’re appealing (the reason you were denied/disqualified);

-- Any witnesses you would like to have present for your hearing
+- Names of witnesses you would like to have present for your hearing;

-- If you need an interpreter, which language you use (this includes American Sign Language interpreters)
+- If you need an interpreter, what language you use (this includes American Sign Language interpreters);

-- If your appeal is late, explain why it is late, and
+- If your appeal is late, you need to explain why it is late; and

 - Your signature

-We cannot accept an appeal over the phone or by e-mail.
+You cannot appeal over the phone or by e-mail.

 Petition for Commissioner's Review

-If a hearing decision goes against you, you can appeal by filing a Petition for Review with the Commissioner of the Employment Security Department.
+If a hearing decision goes against you, you can file a Petition for Review with the Commissioner of the Employment Security Department.
 The instructions for filing the Petition for Review are included in the hearing decision.